akeeba/replace/README.md

 * Do it live on your database, make a dry run or export to SQL for applying it with external tools.
 * Automatic backups of the data being replaced with restore option.
 * Change the collation and storage engine of the database tables and / or columns.
+* WordPress multisite support.

 ## Frequently Asked Questions (FAQ) and basic troubleshooting

+### Can I use this on multisite installations?

+Not yet.
+This is a feature scheduled for Milestone 2.0.

 ### Can I use this to do mass replacement of content on my database?